Team MemberSpace

 Once your server is set up, it’s time to connect it to your website and start charging for access!

-Step 2: Install MemberSpace
+Step 2: Set up a MemberSpace Account

-Step 3: Add Your Discord Server to MemberSpace
+Step 3: Protect Your Discord Community Link

 Inside MemberSpace: